nextflow-io/nextflow/docs/workflow.md

 ```

 :::{warning}
-A process can be only be invoked once in a single workflow, unless using {ref}`module-aliases`.
+A process can be only be invoked once in a single workflow, however you can get around this restriction by using {ref}`module-aliases`.
 :::

 ### Process composition

 Processes with matching input/output declarations can be composed so that the output of the first process is passed as input to the second process.
-Taking in consideration the previous example, it's possible to write the following:
+The previous example can be rewritten as follows:

 ```groovy
 workflow {